 TinkerNav

 TinkerNav serves as the base board for the TinkerRTK family.
-TinkerNav includes a PX1125R GNSS receiver, an RP2040, and an ESP32-C3.
+TinkerNav includes a PX1125R/PX1122R GNSS receiver and RTK engine, an RP2040, and an ESP32-C3.
 Interfaces include GPIO pin breakouts, USB-C connectors to the RP2040 and ESP32-C3, a flat ribbon cable connector to an SPI driven display, and antennas for the ESP32-C3 and PX1125R.

 Hardware

-The RP2040 controls the SPI display, TinkerSend LoRa or mobile radios, and TinkerCharge board for connecting and charging a battery.
-The PX1125R is connected to the both the RP2040 and the ESP32-C3.
-The ESP32-C3 is also connected to the RP2040.
-You can use the ESP32-C3 to send or receive RTK correction data to or from an internet source with a WiFi connection.
+The RP2040 interfaces with the PX1125R/PX1122R GNSS receivers and ESP32-C3 WiFi and BlueTooth radio.
+The RP2040 also controls the optional SPI display, TinkerSend LoRa or mobile radios, and TinkerCharge board for connecting and charging a battery.
+You can use the ESP32-C3 to send or receive RTK correction data to or from an internet source with a WiFi or BlueTooth connection.
 The ESP32-C3 can also connect to another TinkerNav using WiFi or a direct connection to send or receiver correction data.
 If additional range is needed, or the base station and rover are not connected to WiFi, use the the TinkerSend LoRa or Mobile radios.
 Our Sending RTK Corrections page describes the options in more detail and links to example software.

 TinkerNav Pinout

-The TinkerNav base board includes connections to TinkerCharge and the TinkerSend boards, Mobile and LoRa.
+The TinkerNav base board includes connections to TinkerCharge and the TinkerSend boards.
 The pinout figure shows which RP2040 pins are broken out and what they are used for on the TinkerSend and TinkerCharge boards.
-The ESP32 has a hardware serial connection to the PX1125R transmit pin (to receive GNSS data) as well as the RXD2 (to send RTCM correction data to the receiver).
+The ESP32 has a hardware serial connection to the PX1125R/PX1122R transmit pin (to receive GNSS data) as well as the RXD2 (to send RTCM correction data to the receiver).
 Hardware serial connections provide less data loss and higher speeds for these two critical functions.
-Software serial can also be used for a bi-directional connection to the PX1125R.
+Software serial can also be used for a bi-directional connection to the PX1125R/PX1122R.
 Finally, the ESP32 is also connected to the RP2040 using two pins that can be used to transmit data between the processors using a serial data connection.

 Power

 TinkerNav is powered by either of the USB-C connections, or the C3 VBATT pin.
+The VBATT pin accepts voltages from 1.8 to 5.5V.
 You can apply power to any or all of the three sources at the same time.
 Diodes are used to prevent power feedback from one source to the other and automatically ‘select’ the best power source to feed through the Buck converter.
 VBUS is an output pin and supplies power directly from one or both of the USB-C connections when it is present.
 The S10 VCC pin comes after the diodes and is not intended to be used to supply power to the board.
 The S11 3V3 pin comes after the Buck converter and should never be used to supply power to TinkerNav.
 S10 and S11 are outputs intended to provide power to the optional TinkerSend boards.

 "S" GPIO Breakouts